casibase/casibase-website/docs/walkthrough-guides/add-a-storage-provider.md

 :::tip

-Storage providers comes from Casdoor.
+Storage providers come from Casdoor.
 You can add a storage provider in Casdoor and then add it to Casibase.

 Refer to [Step 2: Add a New Storage Provider](#step-2-add-a-new-storage-provider) for more information.